bcosentino/squirrelMapper/README.md

 ### squirrelObservationMaps

-Maps of a thinned set of eastern gray squirrel observations form squirrelMapperObservations.csv to 43 cities in the native range of S. carolinensis in North America and a minimum of 10 m separating each observation.
+Maps of a thinned set of eastern gray squirrel observations from squirrelMapperObservations.csv to 43 cities in the native range of S. carolinensis in North America and a minimum of 10 m separating each observation.

 Please contact Bradley Cosentino (cosentino@hws.edu) with questions.